Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ANNOgesic can generate them.
 It requires a strain which is close to "target strain".
 We call this required strain - "reference strain".

-Riboswitch dataset of Rfam
+Riboswitch and RNA thermometer dataset of Rfam
 ----------------------------
-For riboswitch detection, it need the information of riboswitch of Rfam.
+For riboswitch and RNA thermometer detection, it need the information of riboswitch and RNA thermometer of Rfam.
 The input format is like the following.

 ======== ==== ==========================
 #Rfam_ID Name Description